renytek13/Soft-Prompt-Generation/README.md

 ### Evaluation
 For multi-source Domain Generalization

-**We provid our pre-trained [models](https://drive.google.com/drive/folders/1MxBV9fD0eNVhnxdxhbhlhlmugXyCNueC?usp=drive_link) and you can directly evaluate on those models.**
+**We provid our pre-trained [models](https://drive.google.com/drive/folders/1MxBV9fD0eNVhnxdxhbhlhlmugXyCNueC?usp=drive_link) on five DG datasets and you can directly evaluate on those models.**
 ```bash
 # Example: test PACS dataset with ResNet50 as the backbone, and the gpu id is 0.
 bash scripts/test_all.sh pacs spg RN50 0